 This method popularized by pediatrician Richard Ferber is often confused with CIO.
 But his method is a bit different: First, put your child in their crib not asleep but tired and leave the room.
 If they start to cry, wait about three minutes before going into the room to settle them without picking them up—patting and verbal soothing is okay.
 The next time it happens, wait five minutes, then 10 (see where this is going?).
 As the week goes on, the intervals become longer and you are gradually teaching your child to self-soothe.
 “We did Ferber once my son was 8 months old,” one mother told The Bump.
 “He got the hang of it pretty quickly and has been sleeping on his own for 10 to 12 hours ever since.”

 The Fading Method

 This sleep-training technique is a little less specific than the rest.
 It allows you to choose the bedtime habit you do with your child that you will gradually phase out.
-An example of this is rocking—over a period of time, you will slowly decrease the amount of time you rock your child before leaving the room until you are no longer doing it.
+An example of this is rocking: Over a period of time, you slowly decrease the amount of time you rock your child before leaving the room until you are no longer doing it.
 “Fading is a gradual reduction in parental intervention,” explains social worker Kim West.
 “The basic goal with fading is to help minimize the crying and frustration your child experiences while allowing him to learn to fall asleep on his own.”